JeroenDelcour/kindle-picture-frame/readme.md

 # Kindle picture frame

 A simple picture frame that downloads a random image from DeviantArt and displays it.
-Refreshes once an hour, sleeping in between to conserve battery.
+Refreshes every half hour, sleeping in between to conserve battery.

 Tested on my Kindle PaperWhite 4 (10th generation).